Value Cards: An Educational Toolkit for Teaching Social Impacts of Machine Learning through Deliberation: Findings

 \begin{quote} \emph{Besides my persona, I think we also need to look at the societal costs...
 I think it's really dependent on the types of crimes that you're diagnosing.
 For example, if you're diagnosing crimes like petty theft, or shoplifting, things like that, then a false negative is not a very high cost for society to pay in exchange for overall accuracy.} (R12, P46) \end{quote}

-In general, Persona Cards enabled students to simulate different stakeholders in the discussion, which could potentially scaffold more effective deliberations.
-As one student commented during the post-survey, \begin{quote} \emph{I think that discussing the perspective of defendants while trying to choose a model really gave me a moment to step into the shoes of the defendants and understand what the impacts of different decisions could have on them and others.} \end{quote}
+In general, Persona Cards enabled students to simulate different stakeholders, which could potentially scaffold more effective deliberations.
+In post-survey, one student commented, \begin{quote} \emph{I think that discussing the perspective of defendants while trying to choose a model really gave me a moment to step into the shoes of the defendants and understand what the impacts of different decisions could have on them and others.} \end{quote}

 In comparison, teams in non-Persona conditions sometimes struggled with identifying stakeholders in discussion.
 One student in the "Checklist Only" condition commented in the post-survey: \begin{quote} \emph{I think in general, we are not given the instructions to think about the aspect of different stakeholders... but if there is a little bit more hint ... right now I was only thinking about race bias and defendants"} \end{quote}